controlshift/slate/source/index.html.md

 - __Authenticated REST__ Server Side API integration option for more advanced scenarios than are possible with the JSONP API.
 Uses OAuth2 to allow third-party developers to create applications and customers to grant access.

 It's important to choose the right API for the project you're undertaking.
 For example, the Webhooks API is almost always the right choice if you're syncing ControlShift data to a CRM.

+API Usage assistance is available via email at [support@controlshiftlabs.com](mailto:support@controlshiftlabs.com)

+We publish various pieces of [open source code on Github](https://github.com/controlshift/) which you may find useful.